ELORF-Lahcen/CitySkylineProject/README.md

 ---

 Welcome to **CitySkylineProject** — a stylish, responsive website that brings the city skyline to life using HTML and CSS.
-This project simulates a cityscape view with custom-designed buildings and windows, optimized for both desktop and mobile screens.Lahcen
+This project simulates a cityscape view with custom-designed buildings and windows, optimized for both desktop and mobile screens.

 ## 🌐 Live Demo